Technology

 Shared parental leave allows parents to share childcare responsibilities depending on their preferences and circumstances.

 You can take up to 52 weeks of shared parental leave between you and your partner, divided into time periods agreed between you, your partner and your employer.
-It does not need to be taken all in one go, and parents can take periods of leave at the same time as each other.
+You don't need to take it all in one go, and parents can take periods of leave at the same time as each other.

 Mothers can convert some of their 52 weeks of maternity leave into shared parental leave.
 This means the partner could begin to take shared parental leave while the mother is still on maternity leave.

 A parent can book up to three periods of leave in the first year of the child's life.
-So, unlike maternity leave, eligible employees can stop and start their shared parental leave and return to work in between these three leave periods.
+So, unlike with maternity leave, eligible employees can stop and start their shared parental leave and return to work in between these three leave periods.
 An employer may allow more blocks of leave at their discretion.

 Shared parental pay